alipzsh/knowledge-base/natas.md

 everything we request, is added a `.txt` prefix and that space kinda escapes that.

+as a rule of thumb you could just use `%00`

 ```perl
 $f=param('file'); if($f=~/natas/){ print "meeeeeep!
 "; } else{ open(FD, "$f.txt"); print "